freddybunbury1/freddybunbury1.github.io/_pages/cv.md

 * __January 2017-March 2018: Supervisor__
   * University of Cambridge, UK
   * I tutored first-year Trinity undergraduates in the Physiology of Organisms course for the Lent term of 2017 and 2018.
 This was a very rewarding experience in teaching some of the most enthusiastic and able students about comparative animal and plant physiology.

 ## Miscellaneous

-* Captain of the Pentathlon team
+* Men's Captain of the Cambridge University Modern Pentathlon Club
-* Pole Vaulting
+* Captain of the Cambridge University Athletics club Pole Vaulting squad